 How to Grow a Porcelain Vine

-Porcelain vines are hardy in U.S. Department of Agriculture zones 5 through 9.
+Porcelain vines are hardy in USDA plant hardiness zones 5 through 9.
 Plant porcelain vines in a location with full sun or partial shade.

 They prefer a moist, well-drained soil, but once established they tolerate drought.

 The vines climb by means of twining tendrils.
-Plant them near a sturdy supporting structure such as a fence, tree, trellis or arbor.
-When choosing a supporting structure, keep in mind that the vine can grow 10 to 20 feet long and become quite heavy.
+Plant them near a sturdy supporting structure such as a fence, tree, trellis, or arbor.
+When choosing a supporting structure, keep in mind that the vine can grow 10 to 20 feet (3-6 m.) long and become quite heavy.

 Porcelain Vine Care